 Wintertime is open from November 9 and runs until January 6 2019.
-The majority of the Southbank Centre's outdoor attractions are usually open from 10am-10pm daily.
+The majority of the Southbank Centre's outdoor attractions are open from 10am-10pm daily.
 The Southbank Centre is normally entirely closed on Christmas Day, with outdoor attractions staying closed on New Year's Eve.

 Where is Winter at Southbank Centre 2018?

 The nearest train and tube station to the Southbank Centre is Waterloo (Bakerloo, Northern, Jubilee and Waterloo and City Underground lines), though Embankment (Circle and District) and Charing Cross (Northern and Bakerloo) are just a short walk across a big river away.
 Many bus routes stop nearby or you can even arrive by boat to Festival Pier.

 Is there an entry fee?

 The Wintertime market is completely free to wander around, and many of Southbank Centre’s festive events are too.
 Some events are ticketed.